EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 **Version one grouped too finely.** I used `by MailboxOwnerUPN, UserId, UserType` — the entity, plus two attributes of the record.
 Every extra key in a `by` clause is a finer partition, and a finer partition is a *smaller* chance that two signals about the same thing land on the same row.
 If Exchange attributes the marker write to the service principal and the rename to the mailbox owner, those become two rows, `array_length(Signals)` is 1 on both, and `BothSignals` — the entire point of the union — can never fire.
 The rule that falls out: **anything that isn't the entity belongs in the aggregation, not the `by` clause.** `Actors = make_set(UserId, 5)` tells you the same thing without fragmenting the row.
 And it tells you something extra — `MixedActors` flags a mailbox whose calendar writes are attributed to *both* a service principal and an interactive owner.

-**Version two then grouped too coarsely, and that one is worse**, because it produced a result that looked like corroboration and wasn't.
+**Version two then grouped too coarsely**, and fixing that surfaced the more interesting question.
 Trace a real dead drop through both branches.
 The module creates the event with subject `d`, then PATCHes `Boss Report ID: A1B2C3D1500` onto it.
 That `Update` row is the rename target — so it satisfies `PlaceholderRenames`.
-It is also the row whose subject now contains a marker string — so it satisfies `MarkerHits`. **One physical event, two branches, `array_length(Signals) == 2`.** With everything summarized straight to the mailbox, `BothSignals` fires on a single audit record counted twice, and the article's sales pitch — two independent signals agreeing — is describing something that didn't happen.
-It would fire on a *lone* renamed event with no other activity in the mailbox at all.
+It is also the row whose subject now contains a marker string — so it satisfies `MarkerHits`. **One audit record, two branches, two rows in the union.** Summarized straight to the mailbox, `Events = count()` reports two events where Exchange logged one, and the number an analyst reads as "how much of this is there" is doubled.

-So corroboration has to be settled one level down, at the **item**, and that means the correlation unit and the reporting unit are different things:

-- The **item** is where signals are proven independent. `ItemCorroborated` requires two distinct signals *and* `DistinctEvents > 1` — the marker row and the rename row have to be different rows.
-That second clause is the entire fix.
+So the volume counters get de-duplicated: `Events = dcount(EventKey)` where `EventKey` is item, timestamp and operation.
+That part is uncontroversial.

+**And then I overcorrected, which is the part worth reading.** Having established that one record was producing two rows, I carried the same de-duplication into the corroboration flag — `ItemCorroborated` required two distinct signals *and* `DistinctEvents > 1`, on the reasoning that two signals on one record couldn't be two independent findings.
+Run the canonical CAV3RN item through that and it returns `false`.
+The marker and the rename both resolve on record #2, `DistinctEvents` is 1, the clause fails, and `BothSignals` — the flag whose entire job is to promote the CAV3RN shape — **excludes the CAV3RN shape specifically.** With `CorroboratedItems` leading the sort, a real dead drop would have ranked below incidental single-signal noise.

+The mistake was collapsing two different questions. *Is this one event or two?* is a **volume** question, and `EventKey` answers it correctly. *Are these two independent findings?* is a **corroboration** question, and I answered it with the machinery built for the first one.
+The branches don't test two events.
+They test two different facts about the same item: `MarkerHits` reads the subject's **content** after the patch, `PlaceholderRenames` reads the **transition** — a one-character subject replaced within seconds.
+Those tests are independent of each other.
+That they land on the same audit record isn't duplication, it's the protocol: the module *must* patch the marker onto a placeholder, so marker-content and rename-shape are forced to coincide on one row.
+Requiring them not to is requiring the malware not to work the way this section spends four paragraphs explaining it works.

+Which flips the sign on `DistinctEvents` rather than removing it:

-- The **mailbox** is where findings are reported, because that's the thing an analyst opens and triages. `CorroboratedItems` counts how many items on that mailbox cleared the item-level bar, and it leads the `order by`.
+- **`ItemMarkerViaRename`** — two signals, one record.
+The marker arrived *via* a placeholder rename.
+This is the tightest association the data can express and it leads the `order by`.
+- **`ItemCorroborated`** — two signals on the item, however they fell.
+Looser, still worth promoting, ranks second.
+- **`Events`** — de-duplicated on `EventKey`, because volume still shouldn't double-count.

+The general form: **de-duplicate your counts, not your corroboration.** A record satisfying two independent tests is one event and two findings, and a query that can't hold both of those at once will get one of them wrong.

-The same de-duplication has to reach the volume counters, or the ranking inherits the bug the flag just lost: `Events = dcount(EventKey)` rather than `count()`, so a dual-signal row doesn't inflate the number it's sorted on.
-This refines the rule above rather than contradicting it — anything that isn't the entity still stays out of the `by` clause.
+All of which refines the rule above rather than contradicting it — anything that isn't the entity still stays out of the `by` clause.
 The correction is that "the entity" depends on the question.
 For *correlating signals*, it's the calendar item.
 For *reporting a finding*, it's the mailbox.
 Collapsing those two into one `summarize` is how a query ends up proving something about itself.

 And the mailbox key changed for the same class of reason.
 The old version wrote `coalesce(MailboxOwnerUPN, UserId)`, which is a mailbox with an *actor* as its fallback — two different entity types sharing one column, so a mailbox with no UPN on the record silently becomes whoever Exchange thought was acting. `coalesce(tostring(MailboxGuid), MailboxOwnerUPN)` keeps both candidates in the same species, prefers the identifier that survives a rename, and leaves `UserId` where it belongs: in `Actors`, as an attribute of the finding.